Sucré: Location

-Sucré can be found on Magazine Street in the Garden District of New Orleans.
-In addition to their French Quarter and Metairie, Louisiana locations, they also distribute their products throughout the United States via their website, which serves as an online storefront for their stores.
+The original Sucré store can be found on Magazine Street in the Garden District of New Orleans.
+They also distribute their products throughout the United States via their website, which serves as an online storefront for their stores.

 History

 Sucré was originally owned by Joel Dondis, a New Orleans restaurateur and former sous-chef for Emeril Lagasse.
 Dondis and pastry chef Tariq Hanna co-founded the shop.

 Sucré, New Orleans' first dessert-only restaurant, opened in 2007.
 Sucré served plated desserts with custom garnishes, as well as confections including flavor-infused marshmallows, artisan chocolate bars, candied almonds, sipping chocolates, and freshly spun gelato and sundaes.

 Hanna sold his Sucré shares and left the firm in 2018, formally stepping down as a consequence of sexual harassment claims.
 Joel Dondis took over as sole proprietor of Sucré Dessert Boutique.
 Sucré was closed on June 17, 2019, due to a bankruptcy and liquidation filing.

 Employees learned of the news when Joel Dondis summoned them to a parking lot and informed them that they no longer had a job.
 They were given the responsibility of disposing of the sweets.

-As the article in Where Y'at Magazine, called "Sucre Reopens on Magazine Street", says, the business, now under new ownership by Ayesha Motwani, reopened in 2020 with a predominantly female team at its original location.
+The business, now under new ownership by Ayesha Motwani, reopened in 2020 with a predominantly female team at its original location.